videlais/Unofficial-Ink-Cookbook/_chapters/06-alternatives.md

 layout: chapter
 ---

-# Chapter 6: Alternatives
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Distinguish between sequences, cycles, once-only, and shuffles
 - Implement single-line and multi-line alternative formats